algolia/instantsearch-ios/doc/src/getting-started.md

 This will initialize InstantSearch with the credentials proposed at the beginning.
 You can also chose to replace them with the credentials of your own app.

 To understand the above, we are using the singleton `InstantSearch.reference` to configure InstantSearch with our Algolia credentials. `InstantSearch.reference` will be used throughout our app to easily deal with InstantSearch.
-Note that you can also create your own instance of `InstantSearch` and pass it around your Controllers, but we won't do that in this guide.
+You could also have created your own instance of `InstantSearch` and passed it around your Controllers, but we won't do that in this guide.

 Next, we added the attributes that we want to retrieve and highlight.
-Note that this can be specified in the Algolia dashboard by going to Indices -> Display tab.
+This can also be specified in the Algolia dashboard by going to Indices -> Display tab.
 If you added the configuration there, then you do not need to specify the `attributesToRetrieve` and `attributesToHighlight` as shown above.

 ## Search your data: the SearchBar